boostercloud/booster/docs/README.md

 By default, a Booster application has no roles defined, so the only allowed value you can use in the `authorize` policy is `'all'` (good for public APIs).
 If you want to add user authorization, you first need to create the roles that are suitable for your application.
 Roles are classes annotated with the `@Role` decorator, where you can specify some attributes.
-We recommend that you define your roles in the file `src/roles.ts` or, if you have too many roles, put them in several files under a `src/roles` folder.
+We recommend that you define your roles in the file `src/roles.ts` or, if you have too many roles, put them in several files under the `src/roles` folder.

 In the following example we define two roles, `Admin` and `User`: